 Chag in general, and the Seder in particular, is an especially appropriate time to host guests.

-The Mitzvah of V'Samechta B'Chagecha entails eating meat and wine; providing new clothing or jewelry for one's wife according to his means; and giving sweets to the children.
+The Mitzvah of V'Samechta B'Chagecha entails eating meat, wine and delicacies; providing new clothing or jewelry for one's wife according to his means; and giving sweets to the children.
 These should be arranged in advance.